ldelossa/blog/content/_index.md

 # Open Source

-I'm an open source software enthusiast and spend a lot of my time contributing to projects in this space.
+I'm an OSS enthusiast.
+Most of my career has been developing and contributing code in an open and shareable environment.
+Below are some of my open source projects.

 ## [ClairCore](https://github.com/quay/claircore)
 I'm the initial designer and creator of the ClairCore libraries.